-In order to facilitate the optical scanning of the exhibits, the exhibits in the original set shall consist of loose sheets (which may be clipped but not stapled) in folders (file folders, accordion folders, etc.) that are provided in sequentially-numbered boxes.
-Each folder must be labeled to reflect the number of the exhibit contained therein, e.g., RX-14C.
-In each of the boxes of the original exhibit set, the folders containing the exhibits shall be placed in numerical order.
-Alternatively, parties may submit this set of exhibits electronically, in accordance with Ground Rule 9.4.15.
+Exhibits in the Commission set shall consist of loose sheets (which may be clipped but not stapled) in folders (file folders, accordion folders, etc.) that are provided in sequentially-numbered boxes.
+Each folder must be labeled to reflect the number of the exhibit contained therein, e.g., RX-0014C.
+In each of the boxes of the Commission exhibit set, the folders containing the exhibits shall be placed in numerical order.